Looking for a new home in Carnoustie?

-Carnoustie is just off the A92, Scotland’s east coast route that heads all the way up to Aberdeen from Dundee.
+Carnoustie is just off the A92, Scotland’s east coast route that heads all the way up to Aberdeen from Dundee, and down to just north of Edinburgh where it joins the M90 for the Forth Bridge crossing into the capital.
 It connects a chain of coastal towns, including Arbroath, Montrose and Stonehaven.
-Along the way you’ll discover pretty seaside villages, beautiful sandy beaches, castles and nature reserves.
+ScotRail operates regular services on the Dundee Aberdeen line.
+Stagecoach East Scotland follows the same route.

 Carnoustie is a popular place to live because of the easy access into Dundee.
 It takes about half an hour to drive into the city and the fastest train service takes just 17 minutes.
 Local facilities include a range of independent shops, as well as a Co-op Superstore on Dundee Street.
 The grand Cairngorms National Park rises up above the east coast.
 It’s the largest park in the UK and is in the heart of the Highlands.
 You can be in the foothills in an hour from Carnoustie, and from there you can choose from all the wonderful walking and hiking routes.

 Carlogie, Woodlands, and Burnside are the local primary schools.
 For secondary education, students attend Carnoustie High School.
 Dundee is the centre for further and higher education opportunities.